 Bruce is co- founder and Executive Director of Community Health and Empowerment through Education and Research (CHEER), a community based nonprofit serving Takoma Park and the Long Branch area of Silver Spring.
 Bruce brings an entrepreneurial and collaborative spirit to fulfilling far reaching community goals, such as promoting health equity, housing diversity and availability, providing all young people with the opportunities for success, and building stronger connections between community members.
 He has been involved in initiating a variety of partnerships and social ventures, such as the Long Branch Health Enterprise Zone, the Takoma Park Youth Collaborative, the Takoma Foundation, and the Long Branch Healthy Food Access Program.
 Bruce holds a Master of Public Policy degree from Duke University and has extensive experience in public finance, housing, and community development.
 He is a former evaluator and policy analyst for the U.S. Government Accountability Office where he advised the U.S. Congress on fiscal and economic policy issues.
 Bruce has lived in Takoma Park for 25 years.
 He frequents Sligo Creek Park as a runner and hiker, and appreciates wilderness and historical sites in his travels.

-Michelle Caruso, Food Education Working Group
+Michelle Caruso, Co-Chair, Food Education Working Group

 Program Manager, Institute for Public Health Innovation